PanosPHL/PlayerSeekingPlayer/README.md

 </div>
 <br/>

 The **ProfilePicFormModal** component houses all of the state necessary to accomplish updating the profile picture.
 It tracks the picture file currently being used, a ref for the image passed into the **Cropper** component (more on that to come), the actual crop itself with a default aspect ratio of 1:1, and the current fileName.
-It passes these values and functions that set these values into a context so nested components can access them.
+It passes these values and functions that set these values into **a context** so nested components can access them.

 <div align="center">
 <img src="./wiki/ProfilePicFormModal-component.PNG" />
 </div>
 <br/>

 The **ProfilePicForm** component renders what is being shown to the user.
-If there is no picture selected, it renders a label which when clicked on brings up a file input.
+If there is no picture selected, it renders a label which when clicked on brings up file input selector.
 If there is a picture selected it renders the custom **Cropper** component, which houses all of the logic for the **ReactCrop** component from the **react-image-crop** library.

 <div align='center'>
 <img src='./wiki/ProfilePicForm-component.PNG' />
 <img src='./wiki/Cropper-component.PNG' />
 </div>

 When the form in the **ProfilePicForm** is submitted, it first gets the picture rended within the crop before sending an AJAX request via Redux thunk.
-The **getCroppedImage** function uses a canvas DOM node with a 2d context to asynchronously redraw the image between the crop and convert it into a Data URL for a png with a base64 encoded string.
+The **getCroppedImage** function uses a **canvas DOM node with** a **2d context** to asynchronously redraw the image between the crop and convert it into a Data URL for a **png with a base64 encoded string**.
 That string is then sent as part of the Redux thunk's AJAX request to the backend to update the user's profile picture.

 <div align='center'>
 <img src='./wiki/getCroppedImage.PNG' />
 <img src='./wiki/ProfilePicForm-submit.png' />
 </div>

-Once the route has been hit on the Flask back end, the sever takes just the relevant string data from the base64 encoded image, decodes the string, and uploads it to an AWS bucket.
+Once the route has been hit on the Flask back end, the sever takes just the relevant string data from the **base64 encoded image**, decodes the string, and **uploads it to an AWS S3 bucket**.
 On successful upload, the server queries the database for the corresponsing profile and updates the profile picture link to the newly uploaded image.
 The new profile data is then returned to the client.

 <div align='center'>
 <img src='./wiki/profile-picture-aws-upload.png' />